AACSB vs ACBSP Accreditation

 B-School Search

 Should applicants care about the accreditation of an MBA program to which they might apply?
-Before answering that question, let’s first review what accreditation means for both business schools as well as applicants.
+Before answering that question, let’s first review what accreditation means for both business schools and applicants.

-Educational accreditation means that a university offers a curriculum which adheres to quality assurance standards in academic disciplines.
-Accreditation ensures that “education provided by institutions of higher education meets acceptable levels of quality,” according to the U.S. Department of Education.
+Educational accreditation means a university offers a curriculum that adheres to quality assurance standards in academic disciplines.
+Accreditation ensures that “education provided by higher education institutions meets acceptable levels of quality,” according to the U.S. Department of Education.

 Accreditation consists of two types: institutional and specialized.
 Institutional accreditation usually pertains to an entire college or university, while specialized accreditation pertains to component schools, departments, or programs within such an institution.